sebhtml/novigrad/README.md

 # Roadmap

-- add a method assign in Tensor to avoid clone()
-- do not use clone()
+- remove most use of Tensor::default() in training
-- add PredictWorkingMemory
 - separate Linear and activation
 - learned Embedding
 - Dropout